 You should be aware that not all neighbors are going to respond to your request.
 If nuisance neighbors don’t change their behavior, you have options.
 As previously stated, the City of Davis does have a nuisance ordinance that prohibits nuisance wood burning and it is enforced by the Davis Police Department, through Code Enforcement.

-To Request a Code Compliance Investigation
+To Request an Investigation

 - Use the GO Davis citizen request management system that provides a 24/7 reporting system for items such as Code Enforcement investigation's.
 Click Here to be directed to GO Davis.

 - Call the police department at (530) 747-5400.
 A dispatcher will ask for your information along with the address of the property where the smoke is coming from and information regarding the violation.
 The dispatcher will ensure your call is properly forwarded to either a code enforcement officer or a police officer for response.

 For a first reported violation, a Notice of Violation will be issued, which notifies the offender of the ordinance and the need to abate the nuisance.
 Assuming no further complaints are received, no further action will be taken.

 If additional violations occur at the same address within a 12-month period, the City may issue administrative citations.
 The first citation assesses a $100 penalty, the second violation $200, and any subsequent violations are $500 each.

 Additionally, under both California law and the Davis Municipal Code, a person who creates a public nuisance is also subject to arrest and prosecution for a misdemeanor offense and/or civil injunction.